 When we reached the gates by 9AM, a small crowd was forming at the gates.
 Gates opened around 9:05 AM and there was a rush to the ticket counter at the building to the left.
-As with most places in Kerala, here also lines (queue) are only starting to get enforced but we managed to get our tickets quickly as some did not know where the counter was.
-Locating the ticket counters outside the entrance and insisting on a proper queue could have alleviated some of the confusion.
-Tickets are Rs 20 adults, Rs 10 kids (5-12), and Rs 20 for camera and parking.
+As with most places in Kerala, lines (queue) are namesake but we managed to get our tickets quickly - there was some confusion as to where exactly the ticket counter was and that gave us an opportunity to be in front.
+Tickets were Rs 20 adults, Rs 10 kids (5-12), and Rs 20 for camera and parking.
 One can always park for free outside on the road surrounding the palace.
-Parking inside gives the advantage of parking closer to the main palace building.
+Parking inside has the advantage that you are a little bit closer to the main palace building.
 Video camera is allowed but is priced at Rs 1500, probably a legacy from olden times.
 Wide steps spanning a distance of around 300 meters lead to the museum entrance in the main palace building.
 Photography is prohibited inside the main building.
 All personal belongings and footwear need to be kept in the locker and/or in the outside cubicles – free but a small donation (Rs 2 or so) is recommended.

-The main building has 14 categories of exhibits – highlights include murals, paintings, sculptures, manuscripts written on coconut leaves, jewelry, inscriptions, carvings, old coins, etc. The jewelry section is the only air-conditioned room in the building and hosts the 1.75 kg gold crown presented by the King of Portugal – the Kochi Maharajahs had received a number of such crowns but they were never worn, as these crowns were too ornate for their simple lifestyle.
+The main building has 14 categories of exhibits – highlights include murals, paintings, sculptures, manuscripts written on coconut leaves, jewelry, inscriptions, carvings, old coins, etc. The jewelry section is the only air-conditioned room and hosts the 1.75 kg gold crown presented by the King of Portugal – the Kochi Maharajahs had received a number of such crowns but they were never worn, as these crowns were too ornate for their simple lifestyle.
 Pallaks (carriage for royalty that is carried around by four or more people) and Weapons Gallery is in an adjacent building – shoes and cameras are allowed inside these buildings but photography is off the list – best to empty the locker in the main building before walking over to this adjacent building.
-Near these two main buildings, are a few other buildings including the office of the center for heritage studies, which are not open to the public.
+Near these two main buildings, are a few other buildings including the office of the center for heritage studies - those are out-of-bounds for visitors.

 Aside from the exhibits in the two buildings, there are other options to pursue as time allows.
 The walkway leads to the giant dinosaur model and a nice picnic area.
 Further down is a deer park that showcases a large collection of deers including the Sambar and the Spotted Deer.
 At the end of the pathway is a partial jogging track that marks most of the boundary of the palace complex.
 Not many people venture out there and maintenance of the track is below par.
 Nevertheless it is a good option to appreciate the flora around the palace buildings – trees with strong vines abound (Tarzan anyone?) and the path was dotted with Manchadi Kurus (a beautiful red seed).
 The palace grounds also host a small horticultural area (royal heritage plant nursery) where local plants can be had for reasonable prices.